ajitonelsonn/plant-identifier/README.md

 Plant Identifier is an AI-powered web application that helps users identify plants from images.
 With an easy-to-use interface and advanced machine learning algorithms, it's the perfect tool for gardeners, nature enthusiasts, and anyone curious about the flora around them.

+## Video Demonstration

+Check out our video demonstration to see Plant Identifier in action:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YOUR_CHANNEL_ID" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+This video walks you through the main features of our application, including:

+- User registration and login
+- Uploading plant images
+- Receiving plant identifications and care tips
+- Managing your plant collection

 ## Live Demo

 Visit our live demo at [https://plantaitl.online/](https://plantaitl.online/)